The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Literature review

-Speed optimization has also been integrated in different problems. \cite{fagerholt2010a} minimized the fuel consumption by optimizing speeds along a shipping route.
+{Environmental aspects have also been addressed in this type of problems.} \cite{fagerholt2010a} minimized the fuel consumption by optimizing speeds along a shipping route.
 By discretizing the arrival times at each port, the cubic function relating speed and fuel emissions can be linearized and the problem solved as a shortest path problem. \cite{fagerholt2015a} and \cite{zhen2020a} extended the route and speed optimization study by also considering emission control areas (ECAs). \cite{fagerholt2015a} aimed at minimizing the fuel consumption whereas \cite{zhen2020a} also considered $SO_2$ emissions.
-Both studies showed that carriers tend to use slow steaming within ECAs or directly avoid sailing through these areas. \cite{reinhardt2016a} optimized a liner shipping network by adjusting berth times with the objective of minimizing fuel consumption.
+Both studies showed that carriers tend to use slow steaming within ECAs or directly avoid sailing through these areas. \cite{reinhardt2016a} optimized a liner shipping network by adjusting berthing times with the objective of minimizing fuel consumption.
 The speed and routing of multiple vessels is optimized in \cite{wen2017a} under a unified objective that minimizes transit times, total costs and fuel emissions.
-They implement a branch-and-price heuristic and a constraint programming model which is tested in a subset of the Mediterranean ports. \cite{du2011a}, \cite{du2015a} and \cite{sun2018a} integrated speed optimization with the BAP by considering that ships still need to sail a certain distance to arrive at port.
-The second-order cone programming transformation used by \cite{du2011a} to approximate the relation between sailing speed and fuel consumption is improved by quadratic outer approximations in \cite{wang2013b}. \cite{venturini2017a} extends the integration to the BAP to multiple ports and optimize the speed of ships between ports.
+They implemented a branch-and-price heuristic and a constraint programming model which is tested in a subset of the Mediterranean ports. \cite{du2011a}, \cite{du2015a} and \cite{sun2018a} integrated speed optimization with the BAP by considering that ships still need to sail a certain distance to arrive at port.
+The second-order cone programming transformation used by \cite{du2011a} to approximate the relation between sailing speed and fuel consumption is improved by quadratic outer approximations in \cite{wang2013b}.